BACK TO ALL ARTICLES

 Our sixth post focuses on specific moments in the church calendar where we can explore scientific questions through the Bible, history, and church festivals.

-And the final post, from Grace Wolf-Chase, focuses on her perspective on prayer, asking God what we can do to help creation as co-creators.
+Then Grace Wolf-Chase, shares her perspective on prayer, asking God what we can do to help creation as co-creators.

 PREV BACK TO ALL ARTICLES NEXT